MokshaMandape/PRODIGY_TrackCode_TaskNumber/README.md

-#Power Fitness
+Power Fitness

-It is a LandingnPage of a Gym Website.
+It is a Landing Page of a Gym Website.